brawnybytes14/OnlineQuiz/README.md

 # OnlineQuiz
-OnlineQuiz is platform where anyone can conduct online quizzes.
+OnlineQuiz is the platform where anyone can conduct online quizzes.